titom73/sonic-l2ls-evpn-containerlab/README.md

 sudo config reload -y
 ```

+Important note 1: The https://github.com/sonic-net/SONiC/wiki/Configuration provides some very good insights regarding the JSON file structure, however, it is not a compelte schema definition to that JSON file (the information is scattered across several different websites)

+Important note 2: Many of the BGP configuration options can be configured in the JSON file directly, however, some configuration options e.g. import/export policies require FRR configuration meaning editing the configuration file for FRR is likely to be amndatory in most cases, which is the 2nd configuration component:

 2 - FRR configuration regarding protocols such as BGP, can be acceses using vtysh in the SONiC host
 ```bash
 admin@sonic:~$ vtysh